 CBD Interactions with Other Drugs

-CBD is a drug; we created NCPA CBD Source because of this simple fact.
-As such, there are several inadequately addressed issues facing the CBD industry, the most important of which is the presence of CBD-drug interactions.
+CBD is a chemical entity which has caused several inadequately addressed issues facing the CBD industry, the most important of which is the presence of CBD-drug interactions.

 Most drug-drug interactions are pharmacokinetic in nature.
 A pharmacokinetic interaction occurs when one drug alters the blood levels of another drug.
 Drug blood levels are largely correlated with their hepatic metabolization by the cytochrome P450 (CYP450) system of enzymes.
 When two drugs are metabolized by the same CYP enzyme, an interaction is likely to occur.

 The CYP450 system is responsible for the biotransformation of approximately 85% of all ingested substances, including drugs.
 As with most proteins, a single substance can be both a substrate (the protein acts on the drug) and an inhibitor/inducer (the drug acts on the protein) of the CYP450 enzymes.
 We must be equally aware of these influences when considering CBD-drug interactions.

 CBD is primarily involved with three CYP enzymes: CYP2C9, CYP2C19, and CYP3A4.

 CBD is a substrate of CYP3A4 and CYP2C19, and cumulatively, they convert about 93% of ingested CBD to an inactive metabolite.
 However, CBD also acts as an inhibitor of these two enzymes, slowing their ability to metabolize their other substrates in addition to CBD.

 While CBD is both substrate and inhibitor of 3A4 and 2C19, it also functions as an inhibitor of CYP2C9, even though it’s not a substrate of that enzyme.
 One of the most serious potential interactions occurs when CBD and warfarin are taken at the same time.